Nordic Studies on Alcohol and Drugs

-Nordic Studies on Alcohol and Drugs (Norwegian: Nordisk alkohol- & narkotikatidskrift) is a bimonthly peer-reviewed open access medical journal covering research on the health effects of alcohol and other drugs.
+Nordic Studies on Alcohol and Drugs (Swedish: Nordisk alkohol- & narkotikatidskrift) is a bimonthly peer-reviewed open access medical journal covering research on the health effects of alcohol and other drugs.
 It was established in 1984 as Alkoholpolitik – Tidskrift för nordisk alkoholforskning (Swedish for Alcohol Policy – Journal for Nordic Alcohol Research).
 It was originally published as part of a partnership between the Nordic Council for Alcohol and Drug Research and the Finnish alcohol company Alko.
-It was previously published by Walter de Gruyter until being acquired by its current publisher, SAGE Publications, in 2017.
+It was previously published by Walter de Gruyter until being acquired by its current publisher, SAGE Publishing, in 2017.
 The editor-in-chief is Matilda Hellman (University of Helsinki).
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 1.600.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 2.2.